Tarrasch/ravens-test/README.markdown

 First we say that two shapes are the same even if they are rotations of each other.
 We partition all subfigures into sets like this:

-  1. Look at rotation invariant *features* of a subfigure.
-These are all real values so we can convert each subfigure to a point in a space with as many dimensions as we have features.
+  1. Look at rotation invariant features of a subfigure.
+These are all real values so we can project each subfigure to a point in a space with as many dimensions as we have features.
   2. Consider two subfigures being of the same shape if their points put in an euclidean space are not farther apart than a threshold value